PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 }
 --]]
 ```
+### `table.reversed`
+Copying variant of `table.reverse`; returns a new table instead of modifying the input table.
+Note that nested tables will not be copied.

 ---
 ### `table.reorder`
 Reorders the array portion of a table so it becomes a continuous array with no holes.